mohsinyousufi/publicai.network/seminar.md

 description: A research seminar to study public AI and other forms of public interest AI.
 ---

-A research seminar to study public AI and other forms of public interest AI. * denotes a case study of public AI.
+A research seminar to study public AI and other forms of public interest AI.
 You can [apply](https://forms.gle/1f8fkcCEjEoJF6L78) to join a future season of the seminar.

 ## Season 3
 Season 3 ran from April 22 to June 10, 2025, with two special sessions later in the summer.
 The seminar surveyed positions on AI emerging from art and culture, and considered the relationship between AI and the creative industries through four lenses: political power, cultural power, technological power, and economic power.
 Several spots were reserved for creative professionals in any medium interested in exploring public AI.